RELATIONAL THERAPY

 When we struggle to feel accepted for who we are, our basic sense of safety is challenged.
 We feel alienated and lonely.
 Love is what unites us, but being loved is not the same thing as feeling loved.
 I am here for you with an open heart and a listening ear if you're different, in any way, and you need to feel like you belong.

-I work to the BACP's code of ethics for counselling and psychotherapy and I am trained to work with issues of difference and diversity.
+I work to the BACP's code of ethics for counselling and psychotherapy and I am trained to work with issues of difference and diversity, including relational issues due to ADHD and Autism.

 "...Beyond a wholesome discipline, be gentle with yourself.
 You are a child of the universe no less than the trees and the stars; you have a right to be here."
 From 'Desiderata' by Marx Ehrmann, 1927.